magicleung/CMAQ-ISAM-Tutorial/README.md

                 'ZH'       ,    'MASK_FN',      'ZH',
                 'HK'       ,    'MASK_FN',      'HK',
 ```
-* **NOTE:** Each line maps a region label (e.g., 'GZ' for Guangzhou) to a variable in the mask file (MASK_FN points to mask_3km.nc).
+* **NOTE:** Each line maps a region label (e.g., 'GZ' for Guangzhou) to a variable in the mask file (MASK_FN points to mask_GBA.nc).
 ISAM uses these to apportion sources within regions.
-Ensure all regions listed here exist in mask_3km.nc.
+Ensure all regions listed here exist in mask_GBA.nc.

 <br>